Biden Accepts Presidential Nomination as Democrats Rally Behind Him

 New Mexico Representative Deb Halaand, a Pueblo Indian, offered lessons learned from her experiences and her family’s experiences struggling for basic democratic rights.

-“I stand here today, a proud 35th generation New Mexican and one of the first Native American women elected to Congress,” a background she painted as living proof of America’s resilience before joining the Thursday’s night chorus of voices calling to get out the vote.
+“I stand here today, a proud 35th generation New Mexican and one of the first Native American women elected to Congress,” a background she painted as living proof of America’s resilience before joining the night’s chorus of voices calling to get out the vote.

 “Voting is sacred.
 My people know that,” Halaand said, pointing out that Native Americans were not guaranteed the right to vote in every state until 1962.